pam-exchange/BreakGlass/Docs/Breakglass.md

 Is the password change done by typing a new password in a GUI or command shell?
 If this is how passwords are changed, consider having two or more users each providing their part of a password.
 Split key scenarios, e.g. 3 of 5 parts required, is an option if the end-points (and PAM system) supports this.
 Are credentials stored combined or are they stored as indi-vidual parts?

 Also consider how SSH key-pair credentials are being updated.
-Where are the key-pair gener-ated, how are they store securely, and how is the public key distributed to the end-point need-ing break glass access.
+Where are the key-pair generated, how are they store securely, and how is the public key distributed to the end-point needing break glass access.

 Regardless of using username/password or SSH keys, it is very important to test and validate that new break glass credentials are actually working on the end-point where the break glass credentials are defined.

 Instead of typing passwords and generating SSH key-pairs manually, an approach is to let PAM manage the break glass accounts.
 I.e. let PAM generate and update passwords and SSH key-pairs for break glass accounts.
 Built-in functionality with PAM is testing and validating new credentials are working for login at end-points.

 This is somehow a catch-22.
 One purpose for break glass is having an access mechanism to end-points when PAM is not operational (category 1 + 2), but it is PAM itself that is managing the break glass credentials.
-Ideally the PAM system has a built-in mechanism with an off-line vault, or a built-in mechanism to export credentials to a local password vault (e.g. KeePass, 1Password).
+Ideally the PAM system has a built-in mechanism with an offline vault, or a built-in mechanism to export credentials to a local password vault (e.g. KeePass, 1Password).
 If this is not available, but an API or CLI to both PAM and a local password vault is available, consider creating a program or script for fetching credentials from PAM and push them into the local password vault.
 Keep in mind that such a program or script will have ac-cess to credentials from PAM, thus is it critical that access to configuration for and executing it must be restricted as part of the break glass process.

 The break glass process must define when break glass credentials are changed, how the change process is performed, test and validation of new credentials, and how they are stored.